Current events “reshaping” the fresh fruit business

 The international turmoil in the Eastern European neighborhood also raises serious concerns about market stability in the European Union, which could put further pressure on market prices as costs continue to rise.

-"Although the supply from the EU was already prohibited almost ten years ago in Russia, then in Belarus and Ukraine, those countries still import between 8 and 9 million tons of fruit and vegetables annually," Binard stressed.
-“With the introduction of sanctions and banking restrictions, as well as the suspension of the traffic of larger container transports, it will probably close to canceling most of the international fresh produce business with these regions.
+"Although EU supplies were already banned almost ten years ago in Russia, then in Belarus and Ukraine, these countries still import between 8 and 9 million tons of fruits and vegetables annually," Binard highlighted.
+“With the introduction of sanctions and banking restrictions, as well as the suspension of larger container shipping traffic, it will probably almost cancel out most of the international fresh produce business with these regions.

-“The 45 percent devaluation of the ruble and economic uncertainties in Russia will make business unreliable and unpredictable for those third countries that still aim to supply the Russian market.
-Therefore, there is great concern about the diversion of the volume to Europe, initially planned for these eastern destinations. .”
+«The 45 percent devaluation of the ruble and economic uncertainties in Russia will make business unreliable and unpredictable for those third countries that still aim to supply the Russian market.
+There is therefore great concern about the diversion of volume to Europe, initially planned for these eastern destinations. .”

 Freshfel said it was important that volumes arriving in the EU meet European quality specifications in order to maintain well-established trading relationships.

-"Products destined for the European market must go to identified market recipients with produce grown and labeled in accordance with EU safety and quality expectations and customer requirements," the association confirmed.
-“Given the rising costs of production inputs and logistics, no one can withstand market instability due to oversupply and declining prices as a result of rerouting.
+"Products destined for the European market must go to identified market recipients with products grown and labeled in accordance with EU safety and quality expectations and customer requirements," the association confirmed.
+“Given the rising costs of production inputs and logistics, no one can bear market instability due to oversupply and declining prices as a result of route changes.

 consumer struggles